shivam-707/Redux/README.md

 # Redux Todo App

 A simple React + Redux todo application built with Vite.
-This project demonstrates how to manage todo state using Redux Toolkit with a clean and minimal UI.
+This project demonstrates how to manage todo state using Redux Toolkit with a clean UI.

 ## Features